sagrawal8/Shopify-Backend/README.md

     - To Filter Product by ID, simply send a GET request to http://localhost:4000/api/products/<ID Number>.
         For eg, if you want to view product with ID = 1, navigate to http://localhost:4000/api/products/1 .

     - To Insert Product, send a POST request to http://localhost:4000/api/products with the item details in the Body in a JSON format.
-        It will create a new product with a uuid.
+It will create a new product with a new uuid.
         Example:
         {
         "name" : New Product